-The following selected historical consolidated balance sheet data as of December 31, 2009, 2010 and 2011, selected historical consolidated statement of comprehensive income data and selected historical consolidated cash flow data for the years ended December 31, 2010 and 2011 have been derived from our audited consolidated financial statements included elsewhere in this offering memorandum.
-You should read the selected consolidated financial information in conjunction with our audited consolidated financial statements and related notes and the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this offering memorandum.
+You should read the selected consolidated financial information in conjunction with those financial statements and related notes and the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this offering memorandum.
 Our consolidated financial statements are prepared and presented in accordance with IFRS.
 Our historical results do not necessarily indicate our results expected for any future period.